swt30/waterworlds-paper/waterworlds.md

 Through this, we might better understand what proportions of planets include substantial water content.

 > The temperature dependence is also important to take into account in approaches like that of @Kipping2013, where a watery interior model is used to place a lower bound on the atmospheric height of an observed planet.
-We have shown that the radius of a watery planet may be significantly higher than the zero-temperature, non-temperature-dependent case.
+We have shown that the radius of a watery planet may be significantly higher than the zero-temperature and isothermal cases.
 Incorporating a surface temperature estimate into this approach should therefore give better constraints.

 From an observational perspective, these results are most interesting at intermediate pressures.